-Nadine Ijaz, PhD is a Postdoctoral Fellow at the University of Toronto’s Leslie Dan Faculty of Pharmacy (Canada); and, a Visiting Research Fellow with the Australian Research Centre in Complementary and Integrative Medicine, University of Technology Sydney.
+Nadine Ijaz, PhD is an Assistant Professor in the Department of Law and Legal Studies at Carleton University, and a Visiting Research Fellow with the Australian Research Centre in Complementary and Integrative Medicine, University of Technology Sydney.
 Her policy research in the field of traditional, complementary, and integrative medicine (TCIM) draws on postcolonial theories and Indigenous research methods and addresses the cultural dimensions of traditional healing systems in the context of professional governance.
 The protection of Indigenous knowledge and the redress of cultural misappropriation in health care is a particular focus of her work.
 She also conducts research into ‘whole systems’ clinical research methods that accurately represent the paradigmatic features of TCIM interventions.
-As a long-standing herbalist, nutritionist, and shiatsu therapist, Dr. Ijaz previously worked in the field of integrative oncology; co-founded and led free and low-cost community clinics, and operated herbal apprenticeships.
+As a long-standing herbalist, nutritionist, and shiatsu therapist, Dr. Ijaz previously worked in the field of integrative oncology, co-founded and led free and low-cost community clinics, and operated herbal apprenticeships.
 She is also an award-winning educator with two decades of post-secondary teaching experience in the fields of integrative health, nutrition, and food justice.

 Denise Cusack (she/her) is a clinical herbalist, certified aromatherapist, medicinal herb grower & conservationist, published writer, and artist.
 Denise serves as Executive Director of Herbalists Without Borders, where she has grown membership and fundraising by over 500% in 3 years.
 Denise works to support free holistic clinics supporting the underserved and unhomed throughout the US and the world, operates a US Seed Grant Program to get fresh food and medicinal plants to communities, and operates a US donation distribution network under HWB.
 Denise also serves as Clinical Herbalist with the Veterans Resiliency Holistic Clinic, a free clinic with 10 modalities serving veterans in the Richmond, VA area.
 She also serves as an officer on the Governing Council of the American Herbalists Guild, and as a Co-Facilitator on the AHG Diversity, Equity, and Inclusion Advisory Committee.